miker704/Strife/patches.md

     - Intergrated Active Now Container into Home Page container.
     - Add a Redirect Button if the User has no friends and is in the all friends page list a button will appear called add friend which will redirect to the add friends page when clicked.
     - Moved class based component of Add Friends Page to deprecated.
+    - Replaced class based component of Add Friends Page to a functional component as the complexity of the component is not enough to be a class based component.

 ## Backend Changes